DavyJonesLocker/ember-appkit-rails/README.md

 Then run your rails server and visit `http://localhost:3000`.
 If you see `Welcome to Ember!` then you are good to go!

+### What do you get? ###

+`ember-appkit-rails` will add the `app/` and `config/` directories in your Rails application to the asset pipeline.
+We do to force you to think of your Ember applicaiton files with as much precedence as your Rails application files.

+The bootstrap will also delete the `app/assets/javascripts/` directory You should not put JavaScript into that directory as all business logic you need should be written into `app/`.
+If you need to add a 3rd party library these should go into `vendor/assets/javascripts/`

+`jquery-ujs` and `turbolinks` will also be removed from your application.

+Any files in the `app/` directory that compile to JavaScript will be automatically required.

+The folowing is added to your `config/` directory:

+* `config/application.js` the main loader referenced in your Rails layout view.
+* `config/adapter.js` configure the ember-data adapter.
+Pre-set for `ActiveModelAdapter`
+* `config/router.js` your Embrer Router.
+The actual routers will go in `app/routes`
+* `config/initializers` any `.js` files but into this directory will be automatically required.
+* `config/initializers/csrf.js` sets up the `CSRF` token for doing `POST` requests back to the Rails backend via AJAX.
+* `config/environment.js` the general environment settings object.
+You should putt settings in here that will be common across all environments.
+* `config/environments/` hold environment specific settings.
+The correct environment file will be loaded.
+Name matches value of `Rails.env`
+* `config/environments/development.js` development environment settings
+* `config/environments/production.js` production environment settings
+* `config/environments/test.js` test environment settings

 ## Usage ##

 ### Generators ###